Tips for Having a Cheap Valentine’s Day

 Custom Slideshow Video– This gift will show your love that they are worth spending your time on.
 Although it can be time-consuming, a personalized video made up of photos of the two of you is such a romantic gesture!

 You can make a video on Microsoft Powerpoint or Open Office (free) and upload it to youtube!
-I made this one as a joke for my first Valentine’s Day with Tim.
-It got a good laugh from him!
+I made the video below as a gift for Tim on a first Valentine’s day.
+He loved it!

 Photobook of Your Time Together– If you’re not really the tech type and the thought of putting together a slide-show makes you nervous, an alternative option would be a photobook.